IBIC/rmake/README.md

 >`rmake -T sleep`

 `rmake` can be called without the `-T` flag, in which case the default target will be the first target in the makefile within each subject directory.

+You can also pass multiple targets to `rmake`, for example.
+Take care to quote them.
+Targets will be combined into the job name with a comma.

+>`rmake -T "sleep1 sleep2"`

+The name of this job will be something like `s99.sleep1,sleep2`.

 If you don't want your jobs to stop, you can pass that command to `make` like so (option can occur in any order):